-Fans of Arsenal, Benfica and Valencia will have discovered a pretty, medieval, canal-ringed town, with a stadium on the city outskirts to the south.
-UEFA Cup finalists in 1981, thrice Europa League quarter-finalists in recent years, AZ have been only one of two clubs in the last 50 years to break the Ajax-PSV-Feyenoord tripoly of the Dutch game.
+Fans of Dundalk, Benfica and Lyon have discovered a pretty, medieval, canal-ringed town, with a stadium on the city outskirts to the south.
+UEFA Cup finalists in 1981, thrice Europa League quarter-finalists in recent years, AZ have been only one of two clubs in the last 55 years to break the Ajax-PSV-Feyenoord tripoly of the Dutch game.

 All would point to Alkmaar being one of Holland’s historic football hubs.
 But AZ are a modern phenomenon – as the club’s former title of AZ ’67 indicates, a reference to the year of its formation.
 Before AZ ’67 there was Alkmaar ’54, and before Alkmaar ’54 there was… a modest local amateur scene.

 The real football hub was Koog aan de Zaan, in the industrial district of Zaanstreek, just over the North Sea Canal from Amsterdam.
 It was here that the Kooger Football Club (KFC) was formed in 1910.

 With the Molenaar brothers Cees and Klaas as youth players waiting in the wings, KFC were a decent side by the 1930s, capable of challenging Ajax for the national title.
 In the deciding game of the 1933-34 season, KFC lost to what they perceived as a biased refereeing decision.
 In the crowd that day, the Molenaars swore to avenge the slight and make KFC champions one day.
 (There was little they could do about KFC’s Dutch Cup final defeat to Roermond, 4-2, two years later.)

 First as players, striker Klaas scoring 133 goals in 262 games, defender Cees making 44 appearances, then as local entrepreneurs, the Molenaar brothers strove to put KFC at the top.